KaisenAmin/c_std/matrix/README.md

 |  1.00000  1.00000 -1.00000 -1.00000 -1.00000 -1.00000  1.00000  1.00000 |
 |  1.00000 -1.00000 -1.00000  1.00000 -1.00000  1.00000  1.00000 -1.00000 |
 ```

+---

+## License

+This project is open-source and available under [ISC License].